kylejones200/psis_4700_applied_ai/webslides/topic_Fine-Tuning.md

 ## In Business Terms

-Fine-tuning is capital expenditure: large up front, stable afterward.
+Fine-tuning is capital expenditure: large up front, stable afterward
-Prompting and retrieval are operational expenditure: cheap, adaptive, continuous.
+Prompting and retrieval are operational expenditure: cheap, adaptive, continuous
 Choose based on your goals

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.